hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-claim-airdrop.md

             - Then we should transfer the claimed tokens to each `receiver_id`
               - Reuse any existing logic from `CryptoTransferHandler`, extracting common code into a separate class
               - We must skip the assessment of custom fees
-        - Token transfers and associations should be externalized using the `tokenTransferLists` and `automatic_token_associations` fields in the transaction record
+        - Token transfers should be externalized using the `tokenTransferLists` field in the transaction record
     - Fees calculation
 - Update throttle definitions to include the new `TokenClaimAirdrop` transaction type
   - Throttle definitions are specified in `throttles.json` files